 - (5) intentional and premeditated killing of a law enforcement officer; - (6) intentional and premeditated killing of more than one person as a part of the same act or transaction or in two or more acts or transactions connected together or constituting parts of a common scheme or course of conduct; or - (7) intentional and premeditated killing of a child under the age of 14 in the commission of kidnapping, as defined in K.S.A.
-2017 Supp.
+2018 Supp.
 21-5408(a), and amendments thereto, or aggravated kidnapping, as defined in K.S.A.
-2017 Supp.
+2018 Supp.
 21-5408(b), and amendments thereto, when the kidnapping or aggravated kidnapping was committed with intent to commit a sex offense upon or with the child or with intent that the child commit or submit to a sex offense. - (b) For purposes of this section, "sex offense" means rape, as defined in K.S.A.
-2017 Supp.
+2018 Supp.
 21-5503, and amendments thereto, aggravated indecent liberties with a child, as defined in K.S.A.
-2017 Supp.
+2018 Supp.
 21-5506(b), and amendments thereto, aggravated criminal sodomy, as defined in K.S.A.
-2017 Supp.
-21-5504(b), and amendments thereto, prostitution, as defined in K.S.A.
-2017 Supp.
-21-6419, and amendments thereto, promoting prostitution, as defined in K.S.A.
-2017 Supp.
+2018 Supp.
+21-5504(b), and amendments thereto, selling sexual relations, as defined in K.S.A.
+2018 Supp.
+21-6419, and amendments thereto, promoting the sale of sexual relations, as defined in K.S.A.
+2018 Supp.
 21-6420, and amendments thereto, or sexual exploitation of a child, as defined in K.S.A.
-2017 Supp.
+2018 Supp.
 21-5510, and amendments thereto. - (c) Notwithstanding K.S.A.
-2017 Supp.
-21-5109(b)(1) or (b)(2), and amendments thereto, when the same conduct of a defendant may establish the commission of aggravated murder and the commission of another crime under the laws of this state, the defendant may be prosecuted and sentenced for each of such crimes.

-- (d) Aggravated murder is an off-grid person felony. - (e) This section shall be part of and supplemental to the Kansas criminal code.
+2018 Supp.
+21-5109(b)(1) or (b)(2), and amendments thereto, when the same conduct of a defendant may establish the commission of aggravated murder and the commission of another crime under the laws of this state, the defendant may be prosecuted and sentenced for each of such crimes. - (d) Aggravated murder or attempt to commit aggravated murder is an off-grid person felony. - (e) The provisions of K.S.A.
+2018 Supp.
+21-5301(c), and amendments thereto, shall not apply to a violation of attempting to commit the crime of aggravated murder pursuant to this section. - (f) This section shall be part of and supplemental to the Kansas criminal code.

 New Sec.
-5. (a) When it is provided by law that a person shall be sentenced pursuant to this section, such person shall be sentenced to imprisonment for life without the possibility of parole.
+3. (a) When it is provided by law that a person shall be sentenced pursuant to this section, such person shall be sentenced to imprisonment for life without the possibility of parole.
 A defendant who is sentenced to imprisonment for life without the possibility of parole shall spend the remainder of the defendant's natural life incarcerated and in the custody of the secretary of corrections.
 A defendant who is sentenced to imprisonment for life without the possibility of parole shall not be eligible for commutation of sentence, parole, probation, assignment to a community correctional services program, conditional release, postrelease supervision, functional incapacitation release pursuant to K.S.A.
 22-3728, and amendments thereto, or suspension, modification or reduction of sentence.
 Upon sentencing a defendant to imprisonment for life without the possibility of parole, the court shall commit the defendant to the custody of the secretary of corrections and the court shall state in the sentencing order of the judgment form or journal entry, whichever is delivered with the defendant to the correctional institution, that the defendant has been sentenced to imprisonment for life without the possibility of parole.